 You're on the air now.

-How the uh executive branch will handle the situation.
+And depending on who's in the office, how the executive branch will handle the situation.

-Uh how they'll be handled, mostly.
+How they'll be handled mostly.

-Well, okay, that is a fascinating question.
+Okay, that is a fascinating question.

-Now, I'm not trying to skate out of answering it.
+I'm not trying to skate out of answering it.

 But let's stop and think of the question here.

-You you think it's simple that you gave me that call because you think this okay, so we've got what happened in Charlotte, we have what Daminett Tulson, let's let's throw Ferguson in there.
+You think it's simple that you gave me that call because you think this, okay, so we've got what happened in Charlotte.

 It all happens with Obama in the White House.

-For example, if either Hillary or Trump win, how much anger is there going to be that nobody's even anticipating in the African American community that the first African American president is gone?
+For example, if either Hillary or Trump win, how much anger is there going to be that nobody's even anticipating in the African-American community that the first African-American president is gone?

 Then you add to the specifics.

-If Trump wins, and now there is something like Ferguson or something like the first thing to say about that.
+So we have to go down: okay, if Trump wins and now there is something like Ferguson or something like, look, the first thing to say about that, I don't know.

 But let me just tell you this.